 We strongly encourage families to become involved with their child’s reading.
 Children benefit enormously being read to or with and from seeing all adults read (regardless of age or gender).

-For further information or tips for reading with your child, please speak to your child’s teacher or Mrs Chapple (English subject leader) or follow the links on the web site to our parents meetings on readings or to our English policy.
+For further information on our curriculum or for advice on reading with your child, please speak to your child’s teacher or Mrs Chapple (English subject leader).